 - Strength train consistently.
 Ideally, with compound movements that use the most muscle mass possible.
 Think squats, deadlifts, bench press, shoulder press, and Olympic lifts.

 - Increase protein consumption.
 If you want to put on more protein (muscle mass), you need to eat more protein.
 Aim for at least 1 gram of protein per pound of body weight.
 If you’re a 200-pound man, that means you should look to get about 200 grams of protein a day.
+For more exact specifications for how much protein you personally need to consume, check out this article.

 - Consume more calories.
 Muscle mass is calorically expensive.
 You’ll need to eat excess calories if you want to increase muscle mass.
 Check out our guide on how to track your macros for suggestions on how many calories you need to eat to put on muscle.